Dahn-YoungDong/finalproject/README.md

 DahnYoung_Dong_Final is a place holder.
 The main content is the three markdowns 1. prep , 2. filter, and 3. structure

+*Dec 7th*
+Consolidating and finalizing all script into the finalproject markdown.
+When all transfer is done, the step-wise markdowns will be removed

 *Dec 1st*
 Look at "1.prep"" to make sense the data prepping code